Save thousands by improving your credit score

 1. Pay your bills on time (when they need it they need it)

-2. Close all but your oldest credit cards (when older is better)
+2. Close all but your oldest credit cards (older is better)

 The average American has 3.7 credit cards.
-FICO and lenders think this is a risk because the more available credit you have the more you could over-extend yourself.
-If you’re overextended, you may not be able to pay them back.
+FICO and lenders think this is a risk because the more available credit you have the more you can over-extend yourself.
+This is when too much flexibility isn’t good.
+If you’re overextended, you may not be able to pay lenders back.

 Close your newer and keep only your oldest credit cards.
 Your credit history has a 15% weighting on your credit score.
 When you close a credit card, its history is erased.
 If you close your oldest credit card, you’ll lose most of your history.
 Close all retail cards, such as Gap, Macy’s, Nordstrom, etc. because they give little value and are needlessly expensive.

-There are three objectives here.
+There are two objectives here.
 The first is to move all your balances to a couple of credit cards with the longest histories.
-The second is to eliminate temptations to shop on credit.
-The third is to go here and get The Credit Report & Credit Score Management & Repair Checklist.
+The second is to eliminate the temptations to shop on credit.

-3. Lower your credit utilization ratio (when going down is more than fun)
+3. Lower your credit utilization ratio (going down is more than fun)

 Your credit utilization is the amount of revolving debt you have divided by your available revolving credit.
 Banks think borrowers who use less than 30% of their available credit are less risky.
 Fifty percent is the threshold for negatively affecting your credit score.
 So, get your credit utilization below 50%, and your credit score will improve.